Security Policy Manual

 audit_log_enabled_unoverridable: trueLog Storage and Viewing

-Logs are stored in a structured JSON Lines format at ~/.zoi/audit.jsonl.
+Logs are stored in a structured JSON Lines format at ~/.zoi/audit.json.
 Administrators and users can view the history using the zoi history command:

 - Timestamp: Precise date and time of the action.